winsim/Vol-Box/README.md

 > A fairly simple project to create a 'USB Volume Control Box' using an Arduino Pro Micro 5v clone and AutoHotKey scripts.
 As well as integrating my Logitech X-240's original remote controller PCB and the bass control knob from the back of the sub box (such a horrid deisgn..) into the same enclosure as the Arduino.

 ### The Plan:
  centralize ALL audio controls into one small(ish) space on my desk.
-Inluding:
+Including:
    * Main volume control for Logitech X-240 speakers
    * Bass volume control for Logitech X-240 sub woofer
    * Main volume control and mute for computer via USB (done using NicoHood's HID library)